 Coverage.
 The conference agreement requires the Secretary to make available to the public the factors considered in making national coverage determinations of whether an item or service is reasonable and necessary.
 The Secretary is required to develop guidance documents similar to those required by the Federal Food, Drug and Cosmetic Act (21 U.S.C.
 371(h)).
-The provision establishes a timeframe for decisions regarding national coverage determinations of 6 months after a request when a technology assessment is not required and 9 months when a technology assessment is required and in which a clinical trial is not requested.
+The provision establishes a timeframe for decisions regarding national coverage determinations of 6 months after a request when a technology assessment is not required and 9 months when a technology assessment is not requested.